ambroz72/Commercial-Sales-Data-Analysis-and-Visualization/README.md

 🔹 Regional and product-wise insights help optimize sales strategy

 # Files Included in the Repository
-📂 Commercial_sales_analysis.ipynb – Jupyter Notebook with Python analysis
+📂 Jupyter Notebook with Python analysis
-📂 CSAR7.png – Power BI Dashboard Screenshot
+📂 Power BI Dashboard & Screenshot
-📂 CSAR8.png – Tableau Dashboard Screenshot
+📂 Tableau Dashboard & Screenshot

 # How to Use This Repository
 Explore the Jupyter Notebook to see the Python data analysis Review the Power BI and Tableau Dashboards for interactive insights Use the dataset to explore further trends and insights

 # Python | Google Colab | PowerBi | Tableau | Excel | Data Analysis | Data Visualisation